Amazon studies and statistics for sellers – all relevant developments of the last few years

 SL Repricer_CTA

 Although Amazon now employs more robots than human employees, people are still the decision-makers in the warehouses.
 And people make mistakes.
-This is not a problem.
-It is simply unacceptable for you as a seller to have to pay for the mistakes that occur in the warehouse with your products.
+That’s not a problem.
+It is just unacceptable that you, as a seller, have to pay for the mistakes that happen in the warehouse with your products.

-SELLERLOGIC’s Lost & Found software identifies FBA errors up to 18 months in the past.
-These errors are then processed by our Customer Success Team, who will work with you to contact Amazon and enforce your refund claim.
+The Lost & Found software from SELLERLOGIC identifies FBA errors up to 18 months in the past.
+These errors are then processed by our Customer Success Team, who will contact Amazon with you to enforce your refund claim.
 More information can be found here.

-What had already been noticeable throughout the year became particularly evident during Christmas 2021: the international supply chains could not keep up with the high demand, resulting in very high prices and extremely slow logistics.
+What had already been noticeable throughout the year became particularly evident at Christmas 2021: The international supply chains could not withstand the high demand, resulting in very high prices and extremely slow logistics.
 In addition to the aforementioned imbalance, other factors such as labor shortages, unfavorable navigation maneuvers in the Suez Canal, port closures, and typhoons played a significant role.
-This was especially noticeable on the routes from Asia to Europe and/or America, leading to increased prices and slower logistics.
+This was especially noticeable on the routes from Asia to Europe and/or America, reflected in increased prices and slower logistics.

 In the last 18 months, shipping prices from Asia to Europe increased by 700 percent.
 In the USA, they rose by 900 percent last year.

-For the route from Asia to Europe, prices currently stand at $16,000 per 40-foot container (as of January 2022).
-Eighteen months ago, the same container cost around $2,000.
+For the route from Asia to Europe, prices currently stand at 16,000 dollars per 40-foot container (as of January 2022).
+Eighteen months ago, the same container cost around 2,000 dollars.
 For the logistics industry and shipping companies, this is, of course, a dream come true – at least financially.
 However, as a business owner, one must first be able to afford these high prices.

 The same situation occurred in the USA; in 2021, shipping prices for goods from China increased fivefold.
 Compared to pre-pandemic prices, the rates are ten times higher.
-Freight rates for containers rose from $1,500 (early 2020) to over $20,000 (September 2021).
-By the end of 2021, prices decreased again and are now at $15,000.
+Freight rates for containers rose from 1,500 dollars (early 2020) to over 20,000 dollars (September 2021).
+By the end of 2021, prices dropped again and are now at 15,000 dollars.

-The question that sellers have been asking themselves for some time, even before the pandemic, has become more relevant than ever due to these supply chain issues: Is it worth producing in Europe?
+The question that sellers have been asking themselves for some time now, even before Corona, is becoming more relevant than ever due to these supply chain issues: Is it worth producing in Europe?

-The manufacturing costs in Europe are much higher than in Asia; however, shipping costs are significantly lower, and the quality is usually higher.
+The manufacturing costs in Europe are much higher than in Asia; however, the shipping costs are significantly lower, and the quality is usually higher.
 Another advantage of “local” production is that a trip to a European country (e.g., to inspect the goods or meet the manufacturers in person) is cheaper and less time-consuming than a trip to Asia.
-Furthermore, producing in Europe is also more sustainable from an ecological perspective due to the shorter delivery routes – another factor that can be converted into more sales with the right marketing.
+Moreover, producing in Europe, due to the shortened delivery route, is also more sustainable from an ecological perspective – another factor that can be converted into more sales with the right marketing.

-This question is answered by a recent Amazon study by Pattern and Profitero, the EMEA Amazon Vendor Survey, in which 56 brands were surveyed about the challenges and opportunities in Europe and the Middle East.
+This question is answered by a current Amazon study by Pattern and Profitero, EMEA Amazon Vendor Survey, in which 56 brands are surveyed about the challenges and opportunities in Europe and the Middle East.

-It is noteworthy that many brands sell through multiple channels, for example, through other e-commerce platforms (48.2 percent).
-Among these platforms, eBay is the most popular (39.3 percent), but Cdiscount is also performing well (25.2 percent).
+It is noteworthy that many brands sell through multiple channels, e.g. through other e-commerce platforms (48.2 percent).
+Of these platforms, eBay is the most popular (39.3 percent), but Cdiscount is also doing quite well (25.2 percent)

-Also interesting is the level of satisfaction among vendors with the online giant.
-Less than half (45 percent) of all respondents indicated that their relationship with Amazon is “somewhat positive.”
-25 percent reported a neutral relationship, and 25 percent described their relationship as “somewhat negative.”
+Also interesting is the level of satisfaction of vendors with the online giant.
+Less than half (45 percent) of all surveyed parties stated that their relationship with Amazon is “somewhat positive.”
+25 percent indicated a neutral relationship and 25 percent described their relationship as “somewhat negative.”

-The reasons for this modest result include issues with price erosion (59 percent), expensive and complicated logistics on Amazon’s part (85.2 percent), insufficient space in warehouses (66.1 percent), and disruptions in the supply chain (50 percent).
+The reasons for this modest result are issues with price erosion (59 percent), an overly expensive and complicated logistics on the part of Amazon (85.2 percent), too little space in the warehouses (66.1 percent), and disruptions in the supply chain (50 percent).

-It is likely that in the coming years, some vendors will consider adopting a hybrid strategy and selling both as sellers and as vendors.
+Presumably, some vendors will consider adopting a hybrid strategy in the coming years and selling both as a seller and as a vendor.

-As an e-commerce giant, Amazon has gained many customers in recent years.
-As a seller, you directly benefit from the continuously growing customer base.
-However, this rapid growth also means that you must compete against much more competition.
+Amazon, as an e-commerce giant, has gained many customers in recent years.
+You as a seller benefit directly from the constantly growing customer base.
+However, the rapid growth also means that you have to compete against much more competition.
 Many Amazon sellers rely on software in such cases.

-The bottlenecks in the supply chains (especially from Asia to the West) have also been noticeable since the beginning of the pandemic, but they reached a peak at the end of 2021 that has not yet subsided, at least in Europe.
-A sustainable alternative that is becoming increasingly attractive for German e-commerce sellers is to have products manufactured locally.
+The bottlenecks in the supply chains (especially from Asia to the West) have also been noticeable since the beginning of the pandemic, but peaked at the end of 2021, which – at least in Europe – has not yet subsided.
+A sustainable alternative that is becoming increasingly attractive for German e-commerce sellers: having products manufactured locally.

-Amazon vendors are currently also facing similar problems, notably the complicated and expensive logistics of Amazon, lack of warehouse space, supply chain bottlenecks, and price erosion.
+Amazon vendors are currently also struggling with similar problems, notably the complicated and expensive logistics of Amazon, lack of warehouse space, supply chain bottlenecks, and price erosion.

 Image credits in the order of the images: Fig. 1, 2, 3 & 6 @ marketplacepulse.com / Fig. 4 @ cbinsights.com / Fig. 5 @ fbx.freightos.com / Fig. 7 @ pattern.com; profitero.com